Only available for Just Our Style & The Sky is the Limit packages

 Bride and Groom

-Your gift to each other for your wedding today has been your wedding rings which shall always be an outward demonstration of your vows of love and respect; and a public showing of your commitment to each other.
+Your gift to each other for your wedding has been your wedding rings which shall always be an outward demonstration of your vows of love and respect; and a public showing of your commitment to each other.
 The rose has always been considered a symbol of love and a single rose has always meant only one thing…it meant the words…”I love you.”
 So it is appropriate that for your first gift as husband and wife…that gift should be a single rose.
 Please exchange your first gift as husband and wife.
 In some ways it seems like you have not done anything at all.
 Just a moment ago you were holding one small rose, and now you are holding another small rose.
 In some ways, a marriage ceremony is like this.
 In some ways, tomorrow is going to seem no different than yesterday.
 But in fact today, just now, you both have given and received one of the most valuable and precious gifts of life…one I hope you always remember…the gift of true and abiding love within the devotion of marriage.
 Joe and Jane, I would ask wherever you make your home that you both pick one very special location so that on each anniversary of this truly wonderful occasion you both may take a rose to that spot both as a recommitment to your marriage and a recommitment that this will be a marriage based on love.
 In every marriage there are times when it is difficult to find the right words, and the ones we love the most are the ones we can most easily hurt.
 There are times when it may be difficult to say, “I’m sorry” or “I forgive you” or “I need you” or “I’m hurting.”
 If this should happen, and if you simply cannot find these words, leave a rose at that spot which both of you have selected…for that rose says what matters most of all and should overpower all things and other words.
 That rose says the words: “ I still love you.”
 The other should accept this rose for the words which cannot be found, and remember the love and hope that you both share today.
-Jane and Joe, if there is anything you remember of this marriage ceremony, it is that it was love that brought you here today, it is only love which can make it a glorious union, and it is by love which your marriage shall endure.
+Jane and Joe, if there is anything you remember of this marriage ceremony, may it be that it is love which brought you here this day, it is love which will make yours a glorious union, and it is by love that your marriage shall endure.

 Rose Ceremony for Parents